On $L^0$-convex compactness in random locally convex modules: Acknowledgements

-The work of the authors was supported by the Natural Science Foundations of China (Grant No.11701531 and No.11401399) and the Fundamental Research Funds for the Central Universities, China University of Geosciences (Wuhan)(Grant No. CUGL170820).
+The first author is supported by the Natural Science Foundations of China (Grant No.11701531) and the Fundamental Research Funds for the Central Universities, China University of Geosciences (Wuhan)(Grant No. CUGL170820).
+The second author is supported by Natural Science Foundation of Chongqing, China (Grant No. cstc2020jcyj-msxmX0328) and the Science and Technology Research Program of Chongqing Municipal Education Commission (Grant No. KJQN202000838).